Optimize Plant Operations with Fewer Resources than Ever Before

 Yokogawa pressure transmitters do more than just provide accurate and reliable data for process control.
 DPharp pressure instrumentation helps achieve enhanced product quality, reduced total cost of ownership, and increased plant availability.
 Engineered with DPharp pressure sensor technology, our pressure transducers deliver high reliability across a range of process conditions, eliminating numerous application challenges.

 What is a Pressure Transmitter?

-Learn more about DPharp technology to discover the features and benefits of our pressure transmitter instrumentation.
+Learn more about the features and benefits of our DPharp pressure transmitters.

 Gauge pressure instruments compare a pressure relative to atmospheric measure.

 - Yokogawa differential pressure transmitters for industrial applications

 - Compare two pressures, transmit difference to control unit

 Absolute Pressure transmitters compare a pressure relative to Absolute pressure.
 Absolute pressure is always a positive value.

 Diaphragm Seal System can be used to measure liquid, gas, or steam flow as well as liquid level, density, and pressure.